 The Historic Gardens Stereograph Collection includes 807 stereographs that depict various public gardens, parks, and tourist attractions throughout the United States, with an emphasis on features related to horticulture and landscape design, including plants, garden furniture, and topiaries.
 Most, but not all views, show exterior features.
 A number of stereographs indicate the photography studio on the recto or verso, as well as a series or image number.
 Many include a brief caption; some include a lengthy description on the verso.
 Few are dated.

-The Historic Gardens Postcard Collection includes 200 postcards of historic views of various public gardens, parks, monuments, and buildings throughout the United States and some foreign countries, including Canada, France and Cuba.
-Some private gardens and estates and many Washington, D.C. attractions are also represented.
+The Historic Gardens Postcard Collection includes nearly 250 postcards of historic views of various public gardens, parks, monuments, and buildings throughout the United States and some foreign countries including Canada, France and Cuba.
+Some private gardens and estates and several sites in Washington, D.C. are also represented.
 Roughly half of the postcards were mailed; the remaining postcards were not written on or posted.
 Areas represented include Arizona, California, Colorado, Delaware, Florida, Illinois, Indiana, Maine, Maryland, Massachusetts, Michigan, Minnesota, Nebraska, New Jersey, New York, Ohio, Oregon, Pennsylvania, Texas and Virginia.
-Foreign views show gardens in Havana, Paris, and Canada.
 About a dozen cards feature various views of Smithsonian Institution museums along the National Mall in Washington, D.C.